nickjanssen/angus/README.md

 #### `libIncludes`
 Contains a `js`, `tpl` and `scss` array of libraries.
 These look inside the `bower_components/` folder.
 They will be included automatically in your app.

-#### `constants`
+#### `constants` (requires ngconstant task to be enabled)
 Using `grunt-ng-constant` these variables are automatically included in your AngularJS app as a constant dependency.
 After building, you will find a `_constants.js` in the root of your app folder which contains these definitions.
-If you're not using AngularJS, include a `gruntTasks` variable in your config.js where you omit the `grunt-ng-constants` task.

 #### `gruntTasks` (optional)
 An array of grunt tasks to use, in any order.
 Angus will have many tasks predefined in the right order, you simply need to add them here to enable them.
+If you leave these out, Angus will take a default list of tasks from `angus/defaultTasks.js`

+#### `gruntTasksAdd` (optional)
+In addition to the list of tasks you specified, either by the `gruntTasks` variable above or the default task list provided by Angus, also execute these tasks in addition.

+#### `gruntTasksIgnore` (optional)
+In the list of tasks you specified, either by the `gruntTasks` variable above or the default task list provided by Angus, ignore these tasks.

 #### `aws` (optional)
 If you wish to be able to deploy to Amazon S3, you can add the `aws` object which contains these variables: `key`, `secret`, `bucket` and `region`.
 Run `grunt deploy_s3` after you've set these up to deploy.